-The Lincolnshire Buff was a dual purpose utility breed found mainly in it’s native Lincolnshire.
+The Lincolnshire Buff was created in the mid 19th century as a dual purpose utility breed found mainly in it’s native Lincolnshire.
 During the 19th and early 20th Century, it was supplied in vast numbers to the London markets as a white fleshed table bird and was widely sold as a good winter layer.
-Standardisation of the Buff Orpington, which many at the time considered to be a refined Lincolnshire Buff, lead to it’s demise in many by the 1920’s, although it’s genetic material lived on in the Orpington albeit in a much modified form.
+Standardisation of the Buff Orpington, which many at the time considered to be a refined Lincolnshire Buff, lead to it’s demise by the 1920’s, although it’s genetic material lived on in the Orpington albeit in a much modified form.

 In the 1980’s the breed was re-developed in Lincolnshire using this genetic material, with the addition of the Cochin and Dorking.
 This in turn produced an ideal fowl for the modern smallholder.

 Lincolnshire is probably unique among the English Counties in so much as it had four distinct breeds of livestock which originated within the County boundaries.
 We still have Lincoln Longwool sheep and Lincoln Red cattle but sadly the Lincolnshire Buff chicken had faded away by the 1920’s.
 As recently as 1972 the Lincolnshire Curly Coat pig was declared extinct.